 bio.

-Herd’s work has been supported by MacDowell, the Ucross Foundation, the Bread Loaf Writers’ Conference, the Newberry Library, the Virginia Center for the Creative Arts, and Cave Canem, as well as the DC Commission on the Arts.
-She has presented lectures and taught workshops at Carlow University, Community College of Baltimore County, Writers-in-the-Schools, and Rutgers University.
-She received her Ph.D. in Literature and Creative Writing at the University of Houston and currently lives in St. Louis where she is a Visiting Writer in Residence at Washington University.
+Herd’s work has been supported by organizations such as MacDowell, the Ucross Foundation, the Bread Loaf Writers’ Conference, the Newberry Library, the DC Commission on the Arts, the Virginia Center for the Creative Arts, and Cave Canem.
+She has presented lectures and taught workshops at Carlow University, the Community College of Baltimore County, Writers-in-the-Schools, and Rutgers University.
+Herd has taught at the University of Houston and Washington University in St. Louis.
+She lives in Lancaster, PA where she’s an assistant professor at Franklin & Marshall College.